RajanDhamala/Animation/README.md

 # Animation
-This is tailwind+vanilla css animation simple which works while hovering over text
+This is animation with simple tailwind+vanilla css which works while hovering over text